 The good news is that the simple virtue of this heightened self-awareness, managed correctly, can make us that much stronger a candidate.
 Here, then, are some mantras for your next job interview.
 Filter them for your situation and culture, and practice these elements of your interview just as you do prospective questions.

 - Stand tall – and keep your arms relaxed when entering the room.
 I know someone who is barely 4’11″/almost 150 cm tall, but manages to stand taller than many people who have six inches/15 cm on her in height; it’s all in her attitude.

 - Arms – Where are your arms, and why is it suddenly so tempting to cross them in front of your chest?
 Where do they go, then?
 Well, you don’t want to emulate someone standing in front of dozens of airline passengers, signalling directions to exits and the facilities.
-Similarly, people generally don’t appreciate waving or chopping motions accompanying anecdotes of how you successfully diffused a difficult situation, and even fewer enjoy having a finger waggled in their face.
+Nor do people appreciate waving or chopping motions accompanying anecdotes of how you successfully diffused a difficult situation.
+Even fewer enjoy having a finger waggled in their face.
 We’re aiming, remember, for a poised and relaxed presence, even if that’s not how you feel.